idGain/logback-elasticsearch-appender/README.md

  * `errorLoggerName` (optional): If set, any internal errors or problems will be logged to this logger
  * `rawJsonMessage` (optional, default false): If set to `true`, the log message is interpreted as pre-formatted raw JSON message.
  * `includeMdc` (optional, default false): If set to `true`, then all [MDC](http://www.slf4j.org/api/org/slf4j/MDC.html) values will be mapped to properties on the JSON payload.
+ * `excludedMdcKeys` (optional, default empty): comma separated (extra whitespace is fine) list of case sensitive MDC keys that should not be mapped automatically to properties; only useful when includeMdc is set to `true`
  * `maxMessageSize` (optional, default -1): If set to a number greater than 0, truncate messages larger than this length, then append "`..`" to denote that the message was truncated
  * `authentication` (optional): Add the ability to send authentication headers (see below)
  * `enableContextMap` (optional): If the latest parameter in logger call is of type java.util.Map then all content of it will be traversed and written with prefix `context.*`.
 For event-specific custom fields.